ETCLabs/EtcPal/docs/interface_indexes.md

 # Network Interface Indexes                                {#interface_indexes}

-Some lwpa APIs make use of an index value to identify network interfaces.
+Some EtcPal APIs make use of an index value to identify network interfaces.
 Almost all underlying network stacks have the notion of a network interface index, which is standardized for IPv6 by
 [RFC 3493](https://tools.ietf.org/html/rfc3493).